kenorb/katacoda-scenarios/corda-ansible-install/step2.md

 ## Task

-Please install Ansible using Apt.
+Please install Ansible using Pip.

 ## Expected outcome

 To verify you have installed Ansible correctly, run:

 - `ansible --version`{{execute}}

+You should have at least the version _2.9.7_ of installed Ansible.

 Then proceed to the next step.